Danimon1990/SoulnSoIL/README.md

 ### Prerequisites

 - **Xcode**: You need Xcode installed to run the app on iOS devices or simulators.
 Download Xcode from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835).
 - **Git**: Make sure you have Git installed on your machine to clone the repository.
-You can download it
+You can download it.
+More information in https://humannaturetech.com/soul-n-soil/